stlab/reveal-mark-plugin/README.md

 This magic is accomplished by harnessing the wonderful [Mark.js](https://markjs.io) library.

-Note
+**Note**
-: Unlike the highlight plugin from Reveal.js, this plugin does **not** do any code syntax highlighting.
+Unlike the highlight plugin from Reveal.js, this plugin does **not** do any code syntax highlighting.
 If you need that functionality, you might want to use the two plugins together.

 ## Usage